nenves/MCW-Cognitive-services-and-deep-learning/Hands-on lab/HOL step-by step - Cognitive services and deep learning.md

     ![The New Cluster page configured to create a new cluster with the desired settings.](images/Hands-onlabstep-bystep-CognitiveServicesanddeeplearningimages/media/image3-3.png "New Cluster")

 4. Select **Create Cluster**.
 This will take about 5 minutes to provision your cluster.
-The cluster will show a State of Ready when the cluster is available for use.
+The cluster will show a State of "Ready" when the cluster is available for use.

 ## Exercise 2: Create and Deploy an Unsupervised Model